In honour of World Turtle Day we look back at one of our favourite good news stories of the year so far.

 “This is the case, for example, of the turtle Emma, which comes to lay eggs on a beach in the west of Reunion Island, a beach that remains secret, obviously, to protect Emma and her future children,” she says.

-Though the Kélonia sea turtle observatory is trying to give the herbivorous creatures a fighting chance, there are still plenty of obstacles in a green turtle’s life.
+Though the Kélonia sea turtle observatory, opened in 2006, is trying to give the herbivorous creatures a fighting chance, there are still plenty of obstacles in a green turtle’s life.